ubuntu-mate/ubuntu-mate.org/pages/raspberry-pi.md

 .. title: Ubuntu MATE for the Raspberry Pi 2
 .. slug: raspberry-pi
 .. date: 2015-04-21 23:01:09 UTC
-.. tags: Ubuntu,MATE,Raspberry Pi,download
+.. tags: Ubuntu,MATE,Raspberry Pi,download,armhf
 .. link: https://ubuntu-mate.community/t/ubuntu-mate-15-04-for-raspberry-pi-2/517
 .. description: Ubuntu MATE 15.04 for the Raspberry Pi 2
 .. type: text
 .. author: Martin Wimpress
 -->

-Rohith Madhavan has made an Ubuntu MATE 15.04 image for the Raspberry Pi 2 which you can download or build yourself.
+Rohith Madhavan and Martin Wimpress have made an Ubuntu MATE 15.04 image for the Raspberry Pi 2 which you can download or build yourself.

 The image is functional and based on the regular Ubuntu `armhf` base, and not the new Snappy Core, which means that the installation procedure for